Differentially Private Decentralized Optimization with Relay Communication: Numerical experiments

-The comparisons between DP-RECAL and RECAL in Fig. \ref{fig:con} show that the effect of noise on the convergence accuracy of our proposed algorithm is not significant, which implies that DP-RECAL is somewhat robust.
-From Fig. \ref{fig:diff-budget}, we can see that DP-RECAL achieves faster convergence with a larger privacy budget $\epsilon$, which is consistent with the intuition, and when the privacy budget is large enough, the trained model of our approach is nearly as good as the one in non-private setting.
-Fig. \ref{fig:com} compares DP-RECAL with various differentially private algorithms and illustrates that on both circular and complete graph, our approach owns the highest accuracy when consuming the same privacy budget.
-Moreover, as shown in Table \ref{Tabel5}, where Comm. and Acc. stand for Communication complexity and Accuracy, it reveals that on the circular graph, DP-RECAL holds not only higher accuracy but also less communication complexity in a similar amount of time compared to other algorithms.
+From Fig. \ref{fig:diffep}, DP-RECAL achieves faster convergence with a larger privacy budget $\epsilon$, which is consistent with the intuition, and when the privacy budget is large enough, the trained models of our approach is nearly as good as the one in non-private setting.
+Fig. \ref{fig:compare} compares DP-RECAL with various differentially private algorithms and illustrates that our approach consistently presents the best convergence accuracy when consuming the same privacy budget for linear regression on different datasets.
+Moreover, Table \ref{Table-total}, where Comm. and RE. stand for communication complexity and relative error, lists various performance metrics of the algorithms based on both smooth and non-smooth objective functions, with DP-MRADMM being applicable to both fixed and decaying stepsizes.
+This table reveals that at the same security level, DP-RECAL holds not only better convergence accuracy but also less communication complexity compared to other algorithms.
+As far as CPU time is concerned, DP-RECAL doesn't seem to be inferior or even better, especially compared to those algorithms with decaying stepsizes and internal loops.